Osama Nabieh

-Osama Nabieh (أسامة نبيه; born 20 January 1975) is a former Egyptian professional footballer who currently coaches Sudanese club Al-Merrikh.
+Osama Nabieh (أسامة نبيه; born 20 January 1975) is a former Egyptian professional footballer.
+He last served as the head coach of the Egypt under-20 national team.

-Nabih has played for several clubs in Egypt, including Zamalek, Tersana and Baladeyet Al-Mahalla, and also spent time with Altay S.K. in Turkey and Al Kuwait.
+Nabieh has played for several clubs in Egypt, including Zamalek, Tersana and Baladeyet Al-Mahalla, and also spent time with Altay S.K. in Turkey and Al Kuwait.
 Nabih played for the Egypt national football team at the 1998 African Cup of Nations.

 As a manager, he coached Masr, Al-Shoulla, Zamalek as caretaker, and Al-Merrikh.
+He later coached Egyptian national youth teams, including Egypt U18 and Egypt U20.